Yipara logoYipara

 Blood in Dog Stool?
 Dog Poop Color & Diarrhea Photo Analysis Tool — AI Photo Analysis

-Upload a photo of your dog's poop and get an instant AI health report.
+Upload a photo of your dog's poop and get an instant AI photo analysis report.
 Analyze stool color, detect blood, worms, mucus, and other abnormalities to know when to see a vet.

 📸 View photo guide for best results ↓